hyperledger/iroha-2-docs/src/guide/advanced/isi.md

 ### Consensus

-Each time you send a transaction to Iroha, it gets put into a queue, and when the time comes, the queue is emptied, and the consensus process begins.
-This process is a bit of mundane with a bit of black magic[^1].
+Each time you send a transaction to Iroha, it gets put into a queue, and when it's time to produce a new block, the queue is emptied, and the consensus process begins.
+This process is equal parts common sense and black magic[^1].

 The mundane aspect is that a special set of peers needs to take the transaction queue, and reproduce the same world state.
 If the world state